varya/ds-breakfast-01-2021/index.md

 <!--

 First, I would like to explain why it's about React.
-Because indeed the components does not have to be React.
+Because indeed the components can be implemented using any other framework.

 As I said, my experience also was with a plain CSS/HTMl library which seems to be not related to the topic of React.
 But let's have a closer look.